Shots fired at Trump rally: Trump opponents and allies condemn violence

 Both political allies and opponents of Donald Trump are responding with serious concern after shots were fired toward the former president at a rally in Pennsylvania.

-The Secret Service says Trump is "safe," after agents rushed him off the stage after what appeared to be multiple shots were fired at the rally.
+The Secret Service said Trump is "safe" after agents rushed him off the stage.
 The former president pumped his fist in the air in a show of strength, blood streaming across his face and ear.
+He later said a bullet "pierced the upper part of my right ear."

 One rally attendee was killed and two more were critically wounded, the Secret Service said in a statement Saturday night.